knpuniversity/doctrine-queries/knpu/filters.md

 one method.
 So let's do that - `extends SQLFilter`.
 My IDE is *angry* because `SQLFilter` has an abstract method we need to add.
 I'll use PHPStorm's Code->Generate shortcut and choose "Implement Methods".
-It does the work of adding that nice `addFilterConstraint` method for me.
+It does the work of adding that `addFilterConstraint` method for me.
 And for some reason, it's extra generous and gives me an extra `ClassMetadata` use statement, so I'll take that out.